Shoulder Pain: Stem Cell Therapy – A New Solution for a Chronic Condition

 Until recently, if a patient failed conservative intervention they became a surgical candidate for arthroscopic shoulder debridement, acromial decompression, tendon repair or a variety of other surgical interventions.

 Due to advances in medicine and in particular, Adult Stem Cell (ASC) Therapy and Platelet Rich Plasma (PRP) Therapy, we now have the ability to treat partial rotator cuff tears and chronic tendonitis without surgery.
 We have seen excellent outcomes within properly selected patient populations.
 Adult stem cells are undifferentiated stem cells, which have the ability to become any tissue to which they are grafted on.
 The adult stem cells are obtained from the patient’s adipose (fat) tissue in a simple aspiration process.
 Once acquired, the stem cells are processed in the office, in a 20-minute procedure, and reintroduced, or grafted, to the injured tissue.
-The patient is sent home the same day and instructed to immobilize the treated body region for 3 days to ensure the stem cell graft is securely adhered to the injured tendon tissue.
+The patient is sent home the same day and instructed to immobilize the treated body region for 3 days to ensure the stem cell graft securely adheres to the injured tendon tissue.
 Within 5-7 days the physician will introduce PRP to the stem cell graft to accelerate the healing process.
 With PRP, a small amount of blood is taken from the patient, which is then processed to yield a high concentrate of platelets.
-The concentrated platelets are then removed and grafted, similar to ASC treatment, (under ultrasound guided imaging) onto the damaged tendon, resulting in 500% more platelets, growth factor and healing proteins being introduced to the injury site than would otherwise occur naturally.
+The concentrated platelets are then removed and grafted, similar to ASC treatment, (under ultrasound-guided imaging) onto the damaged tendon, resulting in 500% more platelets, growth factor and healing proteins being introduced to the injury site than would otherwise occur naturally.
 This accelerates tissue repair and regeneration, to an otherwise limited vascular tendon, thus enhancing the body’s natural healing ability.
 The common metaphor is that stem cells are like the lawn seed and PRP is the fertilizer, both are needed for complete healing to occur.

 Most patients require one stem cell graft and 1-2 PRP treatments.
 All patients are encouraged to participate in physical therapy after the procedure, to enhance the rehabilitative process.
 The procedure takes less than 2 hours from start to finish

-If you feel your are a candidate for a Regenerative Medicine procedure or have questions and you live in the tri-state area, we recommend that you make an appointment to discuss it with one of our doctors.
+If you feel you are a candidate for a Regenerative Medicine procedure or have questions and you live in the tri-state area, we recommend that you make an appointment to discuss it with one of our doctors.
 For more information visit us at www.performancerehabnj.com or call our Patient Care Coordinator at 908-756-2424.

 About the author